Florida students to march on Washington in call for gun reform

 "This is it," he continued.
 "We are going to be marching together as students begging for our lives."

+"All I've heard all week is how frustrated people are with rhetoric.
+They want action."

-Florida Republican Congressman Carlos Curbelo, speaking on the same programme, said he is working towards bipartisan solutions that could prevent similar tragedies.
+Florida Republican Congressman Carlos Curbelo, speaking on the same program, said he is working towards bipartisan solutions that could prevent similar tragedies.

 "There are a lot of Republicans who are prepared to support reasonable, common-sense gun safety laws," he said.